Opel: Logo

 Another redesign was commissioned in 1909.
-The new logo was much more spirited and contained only the company name Opel.
-It was placed on the motorcycles that they had started to produce in 1902, and on the first cars which were produced in 1909.
+The new logo contained only the company name Opel, and was used on the motorcycles that they had started to produce in 1902, and on the first cars which were produced in 1909.

-In 1910, the logo was the shape of an eye, and it was surrounded by laurels, with the text "Opel" in the centre.
+In 1910, the logo's shape was a pointed oval surrounded by laurels, with the text "Opel" in the centre.

-From the mid-1930s to the 1960s, passenger cars carried a ring which was crossed by some kind of a flying thing pointing to the left, which in some form could be interpreted as a zeppelin, the same flying object being used also as a forward-pointing hood ornament.
-In some versions, it looked like an arrow; in others, like an aeroplane or a bird.
+In the 1930s, passenger car hood ornaments had the appearance of a stylized airship; this later appeared on emblems, with the object passing through a ring.

 Besides the hood ornament flying through the ring, Opel also used a coat of arms in various forms, which mostly had a combination of white and yellow colours in it, a shade of yellow which is typical for Opel until today.
 One was oval, half white and half yellow.
 The Opel writing was black and in the middle of the oval symbol.

-The origin of the lightning in the Opel logo lies in the truck Opel Blitz (German Blitz = English "lightning"), which had been a commercial success, widely used also within the Wehrmacht, Nazi Germany's military.
-Originally, the logo for this truck consisted of two stripes arranged loosely like a lightning symbol with the words "Opel" and "Blitz" in them, in later, 1950s models simplified to the horizontal form of lightning which appears in the current Opel logo.The jag in the lightning always follows the original from the "Opel Blitz" text stripes, in the form of a horizontally stretched letter "Z".
+The origin of the lightning in the Opel logo was the Opel Blitz truck (German Blitz = English "lightning"), which had been a commercial success.
+Originally, the logo for this truck consisted of two stripes arranged loosely like a lightning symbol with the words "Opel" and "Blitz" in them.
+1950s models simplified this to the horizontal bolt of lightning which appears in the current Opel logo.
+The lightning always follows the original from the "Opel Blitz" text stripes, in the form of a horizontally stretched letter "Z".

-By the end of the 1960s, the two forms merged, and the horizontal lightning replaced the flying thing in the ring, giving way to the basic design which is used since then with variations.
-Through all its variations, this logo is simple and unique, and both easily recognisable and reproducible with just two strokes of a pen.
+By the end of the 1960s, the two forms merged, and the lightning replaced the "flying thing in the ring", giving way to the basic design which is used since then with variations.

-In the 1964 version, the lightning with a ring was used in a yellow rectangle, with the Opel writing below.The whole logo was again delimited by a black rectangle.
+In the 1964 version, the lightning with a ring was used in a yellow rectangle, with the Opel writing below.
 The basic form and proportions of the Blitz logo have remained unchanged since the 1970 version, which made the lightning tails shorter so that the logo could fit proportionately within a yellow square, meaning it could be displayed next to the 'blue square' General Motors logo.
-In the mid-1970s, the Vauxhall "Griffin" logo was, in turn, resized and displayed within a corresponding red square, so that all three logos could be displayed together, thus signifying the unified GM Europe.
+In the mid-1970s, the Vauxhall "Griffin" logo was, in turn, resized and displayed within a corresponding red square, so that all three logos could be displayed together, signifying the unified GM Europe.